 Although the beaches in Hobart, Tasmania are not as stunning as the long sandy shores of Australia’s Gold Coast, the shore along the River Derwent is a beautiful and peaceful place to visit.

-Just to the south of Battery Point in the Sandy Bay neighborhood, there are three small Hobart beaches – Short Beach, Long Beach and Nutgrove Beach – that are perfect for an evening stroll.
-Consider eating dinner at one of the riverside restaurants.
+Just to the south of Battery Point in the Sandy Bay neighborhood, there are three small Hobart beaches.
+Short Beach, Long Beach and Nutgrove Beach are perfect for an evening stroll.
+Consider staying in the area and eating dinner at one of the riverside restaurants.

 Getting There: From Battery Point, it is just a 30-minute walk to Nutgrove Beach (the best of the three – and the furthest south).
-Routes 402, 426 and 429 are good options to get back to the Hobart CBD.
+Routes 402, 426 and 429 are good options to get back to the Hobart city centre.

-On the last day of your 5-Day Hobart Trip Itinerary, visit a smaller Hobart weekend market, indulge in local fare and take a cruise on a river boat.
+On the last day of your 5-Day Hobart Trip Itinerary, visit a smaller weekend market, indulge in local fare and take a cruise on an amazing sailboat.

-The Farm Gate Market in Hobart may be much smaller than the Salamanca Market, but it excels as a local event.
-Focusing on in-season produce and prepared foods using fresh local ingredients, the Farm Gate Market retains a community market ambiance.
+The Farm Gate Market in Hobart may be much smaller than the Salamanca, but it excels as a local event.
+Focusing on in-season produce and prepared foods using fresh local ingredients, it retains a community ambiance.
 The Farm Gate Hobart Market is held on Sundays from 8:30am to 1pm and often includes street performers.

 Constitution Dock, Hobart Views and Fish & Chips